vasyl1312/first_pet/README.md

 20. Other favourite to each user
 21. Add new branch
 22. Some updating on the favourite page
+23. Preparing to btn 'contact with this candidate'
+24. Add logic to communications with candidate

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->